blechturm/CausalStress/README.md

 > **⚠️ Early Access (v0.1.x)**
 > CausalStress is currently in **Alpha**.
 > The **architecture is stable and fully tested**, but the **DGP and
-> Estimator libraries are minimal** in this release.
+> Estimator libraries are not validated yet** in this release.
 > We encourage experimentation, but **do not use for production
 > research** until v0.2.0.